Information and terms & conditions for tenants

 By entering into a private residential tenancy agreement you agree you will not, without the prior consent of the landlord, (1) sublet the property; (2) advertise the property anywhere in print or via any other media, including any internet-based marketing websites or any social media or messaging websites or apps; (3) take in paying guests or lodgers.

-If the Landlord consents to a request from the Tenant to be released from the tenancy before the expiry of the term agreed in the tenancy agreement the Tenant will be liable to cover the equivalent of the letting fee payable by the Landlord to us from the date the tenancy is brought to an end early until the earliest date the Tenant could contractually end the tenancy subject to a minimum fee of £500.00 including VAT.
+If the Landlord consents to a request from the Tenant to be released from the tenancy before the expiry of the term agreed in the tenancy agreement the Tenant will be liable to cover the equivalent of the letting fee payable by the Landlord to us from the date the tenancy is brought to an end early until the earliest date the Tenant could contractually end the tenancy.
 This does not apply if the tenancy is terminated pursuant to a break clause included in the tenancy agreement.
-In addition the tenant will be liable for the Landlord's cost of the preparation of a new tenancy agreement, registering a new tenancy with the TDS and inventory check in at the start of the new tenancy.
+In addition the tenant will be liable for the Landlord’s cost of the preparation of a new tenancy agreement, registering a new tenancy with the TDS and inventory check out and check in at the start of the new tenancy.
 Please note: the Landlord is under no obligation to agree to an early release.